 I am keenly aware of the expectations women often place on themselves in hopes of living up to the ideal of the "perfect" mother.
 I want to help you navigate the journey of motherhood in a way that allows for you to be open and honest in your expectations and experiences.
 To say the things you dare not say out loud because "if others knew what I was thinking..."

 Are you telling yourself "It isn't supposed to feel like this."
 Are you wondering "Am I the only one?"

 I Hear You, And You Are Not Alone.

 Ready to make an appointment?
 Interested in a free 15 minute phone consultation to see if my services are right for you?
-Give me a call or click below to send me a message.
+Give me a call/text or click below to send me a message.

 Most new mothers – experts estimate about 80% — experience mood swings and weepiness during the first 2-3 weeks after giving birth.
 Sometimes called “the baby blues”, this is a normal adjustment period and resolves without any medical assistance.

 Any of these symptoms, and many more, could indicate that you have a form of perinatal mood or anxiety disorder, such as postpartum depression.
 While many women experience some mild mood changes during or after the birth of a child, 15 to 20% of women experience more significant symptoms of depression or anxiety.